 Students applying to the Pre-Health Living Learning Community must also submit an ETSU Housing Application.

-Follow up with the PHLLC Program Assistant at PHLLC@etsu.edu with any questions about the program.
+Follow up with the PHLLC Program Coordinator at PHLLC@etsu.edu with any questions about the program.

 Students are encouraged to apply to the PHLLC early, as applicants are admitted on a first-come, first-serve basis.